 As for stops, there are two categories they seem to fall into: “The rush and pee and get back on the road ASAP stop” and the “let’s stretch our legs, eat a meal, and enjoy being out of the car” stop.
 If you’re entire trip is only the “rush and pee” stops I can guarantee you that your kids are going to end up cranky and you’re going to be frustrated as well.
 For everybody’s sanity, even if it means a slightly later arrival, take a longer break.

-If you’re in the USA, my favorite easy stop is Chick-Fil-A. Politics aside, this restaurant is the most family friendly fast food joint I’ve ever seen and they have awesome play areas to let your little ones blow off steam.
+If you’re in the USA, you can always choose your favorite fast-food joint that has a play area.
+We don’t eat fast food as a regular thing so when we do this as part of a road trip our kids get really excited and enjoy the novelty of it all.
+Plus the play areas really help them blow off steam, even if the weather isn’t perfect.
 Other great options lie off the interstate.
 Take the extra 5 minutes and get away from the exit and into the town.
 Grab fast food (or pack a lunch from home) and find a playground.
 Use your smartphone, I prefer google maps, to find a restaurant off the beaten path.
 We still remember the awesome El Salvadorian restaurant we found in a small town in Missouri.
 It turned into a little adventure in an unexpected place.
 Seriously it was so good.
 (El Quelzle Restaurant & Bakery, 129 S Main St, Carthage, MO 64836, USA).

 Here in Italy we typically travel on the Autostrada, which is a toll-road system which has some amazing roadside stops that don’t require us to leave the paid toll area.
 Some of these places have fresh made pasta and bread, playgrounds, and always some espresso for the adults.
 Even though there are some awesome options on the Autostrada, we’ve still enjoyed using our “venture into town” method.
 One memorable stop was in Ferrara, Italy.
 We explored the town a bit, stumbled upon a lovely Christmas Market, and even met new friends we still keep in touch with while eating lunch.
 It ended up being a 90 minute stop, at least, but it turned into part of our trip.